 - Championing the Space Force, which was officially formed by a bill passed by Congress

-An important note: the incoming Biden administration did not make any substantive changes to Trump’s space policy and kept each of these three signature achievements.
+An important note: the Biden administration did not make any substantive changes to Trump’s space policy and kept each of these three signature achievements.

 “Under Republican Leadership, the United States will create a robust Manufacturing Industry in Near Earth Orbit, send American Astronauts back to the Moon, and onward to Mars, and enhance partnerships with the rapidly expanding Commercial Space sector to revolutionize our ability to access, live in, and develop assets in Space.”